brisbanemakerspace/bms-wiki/policies/teams.md

 	* the goal of the team
   * the area they want to look after (physical, digital, or other)
   * what policies govern their team area
-  * what budgets they have access to
+  * what budgets do they have access to

 To change any part of their team operations page requires a vote at a general meeting, or a majority vote by all current team members (except budget changes which must go through a general meeting).

 A team leader does not have any special privileges other than approving purchases under a budget.
 However, it is expected that a team leader is the most involved member of the team and helps to set the direction and pace of the team.

-## Joining / leaving an existing team
+## Joining/leaving an existing team
 To join an existing team, you just need to ask the team - it's up to them if they want to take a formal vote or not.
 The team cannot unreasonably deny your request to join.
 However, a team reserves the right to reject your request if they have a good reason (such as you've caused problems in the past).

 ## Team Budgets
 Any changes to a team budget must be approved by a vote at a general meeting before a team can spend it.
-A team budget can be a once off, ongoing, or other type of budget.
+A team budget can be a once-off, ongoing, or another type of budget.

 All purchases made under a team budget must:
 * be approved by the team leader in writing (discord or email is fine)
-* have an itemised tax invoice or receipt that is sent to the treasurer for record keeping purposes
+* have an itemised tax invoice or receipt that is sent to the Treasurer for record-keeping purposes

 ## How to start a team
 Create an operations page on our wiki [here](/teams/), then bring it to a vote at a general meeting.
 If it's approved, you now have a new team!
 Once it's been approved, don't forget to add it to the list of current teams.